saljahmi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is used in the return of the function.
+You can tell because a function is defined after the return.
+You also see that it references a value from the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The newRoll value could change, so the number Dan gets could change.
+"Dan" stays the same, since the argument that gets passed into the function does not change in this function.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is in the closure, so it can only be accessed locally within the function (it has a local scope). newRoll cannot be accessed by the outer function.

 ### Task 2c - Exit Ticket